-Carmen Chai is a national reporter covering health and education for GlobalNews.ca.
+Carmen Chai is a national online reporter covering health for GlobalNews.ca.

 As a print reporter, Carmen has reported from several cities across Canada.
 She covered local breaking news and crime for the Toronto Star and The Province newspaper in Vancouver.
 In Ottawa, Carmen was a national journalist for Postmedia News, where her stories appeared in newspapers from coast to coast.
 She covered federal politics, Canadian and international breaking news and health while at the wire service.